-Dear Mr. Electrician: How do I replace an old style ceiling electrical box?
-I want to replace a very old ceiling light fixture in an old house.
-After removing the existing light fixture ceiling canopy cover that hides all of the wiring, I found that there isn’t a standard ceiling electrical junction box.
+Dear Mr. Electrician: How do I replace an old style ceiling pancake electrical box?
+After removing the existing light fixture canopy cover, I found that there isn’t a standard ceiling electrical junction box.
 Instead, there is a black round disc (about 3 inches in diameter) which has a 1 inch long screw type rod sticking out of it.
 The wires are around it.
-The light fixture that I want to install comes with a flat hanger bracket and the instructions tell me to install the hanger bracket onto the ceiling electrical box.
-Since there is no standard ceiling junction box, I don’t know what to do.
-What are my options?
+This is not compatible with the new light fixture that I want to install.
+What do I do?

 Answer: I suspect that the round disc is actually an old black enameled metal pancake box.
 It’s approximately the diameter and thickness of a hockey puck and made out of metal.
 Sometimes an old gas pipe protrudes from the middle of this pancake box instead of a fixture stud.
 A setscrew tightens the box to the gas pipe.
 NOTE: Text links below go to applicable products on Amazon.com.

 Old Style Ceiling Pancake Electrical Boxes

 That was how old houses that originally had gas lighting converted over to electric lighting.
 The pancake box was mounted on to an existing disconnected gas pipe.
 The cables were attached to the pancake box and splices were made.
 An additional fitting or two was threaded onto the gas pipe to support the light fixture which was made for this type of installation.